 - Bluish coloration of the lips and skin, due to lung failure leading to deoxygenation of the blood

-Early supportive care for such patients is the only available treatment.
-This may involve the use of ventilation, oxygen inhalation and special forms of blood oxygenation outside the body.
+Early supportive care for hantavirus patients is the only available treatment.
+This may involve the use of ventilation, oxygen inhalation, and special forms of blood oxygenation outside the body.
 There is no specific drug to eliminate the virus infection.
 Recovery is not followed by any long-term sequelae.

 Several different preventative measures can be employed to protect individuals from getting infected by hantavirus.
 First and foremost, it is generally recommended to keep rodents out of the home by sealing all openings which are above a quarter-inch wide.
 All food should also be kept in rodent-proof containers in order to prevent infection in the event that rodents do enter the home.

 Certain precautions should also be employed to prevent the inhalation of infected air while cleaning out or working in any rodent-infested area.
 These include wearing gloves and a mask and avoiding any movement of the dust that could allow infected particles to enter the air.

 Any areas that are potentially infected should be soaked with a bleach solution.
 An appropriate bleach solution that can be used for decontamination includes 350 ml bleach that is added to every 4.5 liters of water.
 Once cleaned with this solution, the contaminated area can then be wiped out rather than swept clean.

 All dead rodents should be disposed of safely and in accordance with local codes after double-bagging them, along with whatever cleaning materials used.
 All gloves that handle contaminated materials should be disinfected prior to their removal.
 Afterward, hands should be washed immediately with soap and water, or with an alcohol-based sanitizer.

 While camping out, it is recommended that individuals use a groundsheet to sleep on rather than the ground.
 While at these locations, the use of places with signs of rat infestation as campsites should be strictly avoided.